 Information about the project

-Pale Moon project is a community-driven project owned and led by Mr. M.C.
-Straver BASc, using contributed
+General InformationThe Pale Moon project is a community-driven project owned and led by Mr. M.C.
+Straver BASc, using

 Notable other development/maintainance contributors to the project are:

 Pale Moon aims to provide a Gecko-based browser with more freedom of choice than Mozilla Firefox in

-much more has been changed, breaking in many ways with previous versions, standard
+much more has been changed, breaking in many ways with previous versions, standard user interface

-- G. Brown (access2godzilla) and C. Ravenscroft for kicking off and maintaining the Linux builds & installer
+- G. Brown (access2godzilla), C. Ravenscroft and T. Wine for kicking off and maintaining the Linux

 - M. Turnbull (Sparky Bluefang) for supplying the base code for the V4+ status bar